+Much of BlackRock’s assets are in traditional funds rather than hedge funds.
 While the company manages a long list of hedge funds, it also offers a wide range of index funds and passively managed investing portfolios for the general public, which has helped the firm amass such a high AUM.

 2. AQR Capital Management

 AQR Capital Management was founded by Cliff Asness, David Kabiller, John Liew, and Robert Krail, all of whom are highly-regarded experts in financial markets.
 The firm has been around since 1998 and serves institutional investors, financial advisors, and high net worth individuals from its main offices in Greenwich, Connecticut.

 With more than $100 billion in assets under management in its hedge funds, the firm may only be a couple decades old, but it has grown to epic proportions.
 The firm’s total AUM is even bigger.